abhimanyouknow/eCommerce-Website/README.md

 --- 57:30 | Next we add filters to the side panel ---

-        > create a new component called 'filters'
+        > create a new component called 'filters' - this will be on the side panel to choose categories
+        > create a new component called 'product-box' - this will display the items on the home page